wasp-lang/wasp/web/docs/database/backends.md

 wasp db seed devSeedSimple
 ```

-Check the [Options Reference](#cli-commands-for-seeding-the-database) for more details on these commands.
+Check the [API Reference](#cli-commands-for-seeding-the-database) for more details on these commands.

 :::tip
 You'll often want to call `wasp db seed` right after you run `wasp db reset`, as it makes sense to fill the database with initial data after clearing it.
 :::

-## Options Reference
+## API Reference

 You can tell Wasp which database to use in the `app` declaration's `db` field: